MusicDin/kubitect/docs/troubleshooting.md

 *Error: Error storage pool '**your-pool**' already exists*

 #### Explanation:
-Make sure you delete the created pool as well, first by halting it and removing it afterwards.
+Make sure you delete the created pool by first stopping it and then removing it.

 #### Solution:
 Remove the libvirt pool that was created during the Terraform process:
 <pre>
 virsh pool-destroy <b>your-pool</b> && virsh pool-undefine <b>your-pool</b>
 </pre>

 ### -> Problem 7